Summer Program FAQs

 💖 Are Tawonga staff prepared to work with my child’s needs?

 Yes!
-We carefully train our staff to meet your child’s social, emotional, recreational and physical needs.
-We know how to treat each child as a precious individual, and, at the same time, facilitate the kind of immersive group living and bonding experiences for which Tawonga is renowned.
-Each session, a total of nearly 200 counselors, supervisors, specialists and support staff serve 300 children — a staff to camper ratio that ensures excellent, dedicated care.
-The minimum certification for any Tawonga staff member working with children is CPR and First Aid, and Wilderness Leaders are certified as Wilderness First Responders.
+We carefully train our staff to meet your child’s social, emotional, behavioral, and physical needs.
+We treat each child as a precious individual, and, at the same time, facilitate the kind of immersive group living and bonding experiences for which Tawonga is renowned.
+We provide high-quality supervision in every part of daily life at Camp.
+Each session, a total of nearly 200 counselors, supervisors, specialists and support staff serve 300 children — ensuring not only excellent ratios, but dedicated, attentive care throughout the day and evening.
+All staff undergo thorough background checks and complete a week-long training to support them with group supervision, conflict management, supporting individual camper’s needs, and much more prior to camper arrival.

-If you have any questions about specific accommodations that your child might need, you may email Ashley Costello, Senior Director of Camper Care at ashley@tawonga.org or Shoshie Flagg, Director of Family Engagement at shoshie@tawonga.org.
+If you have any questions about specific accommodations that your child might need, you may email Ashley Costello, Senior Director of Camper Care at [email protected] or Shoshie Flagg, Director of Family Engagement at [email protected].

 This is common!
 Click here for tips to prepare your child for Camp.